jm2ds/get-clean-data-project/Codebook.md

 * 'test/y_test.txt': Test labels.
 * 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-**Transformations made to the Data Set**
+**Transformations made to the Data Set and Summary Datasets**
 -----------------------------------------------

-1. The Training and Test Data sets were merged to create a single dataset.
+1. The Training and Test Data sets were merged to create a single dataset, `cDataset`, with the measurement labels from the **'features.txt'** file.
-2. The combined dataset has been cleaned to include only the mean and std measurements from the original data sets with the measurement labels from the **'features.txt'** file.
 The measurement labels were cleaned to remove **()** and **-**.
-3. The activity labels and subjects were added to the combined dataset creating a dataset with 10299 observations, 30 subjects, 6 activities and 79 measurements
+The activity labels and subjects were added to the combined dataset creating a dataset with 10299 observations, 30 subjects, 6 activities and 561 measurements.
+2. The `cDataset` was subsetted to include only the mean and std measurements from the original data sets.
+This created a new tidy dataset, `dataset2`.
+This dataset has 10299 observations, 30 subjects, 6 activities and 79 measurements.
-4. A new tidy data set was created that averaged each measurement by activity and subject.
+3. A new tidy data set, `tidy`, was created with the average for each measurement by activity and subject.
 The resulting data set has 180 observations that have been averaged for 30 subjects and 6 activities across 79 measurements.

 Additional information on the transformations made to the Data Sets can be found in the **'README.md'** file.